MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/govern-master-data.md

 Outside of a purpose-built MDMapplication, some of the technical capabilities needed to build an MDM solution can be found within the Azure ecosystem.

 - **Data quality:** You can build data quality into your integration processes when loading to an analytics platform.
-For example, you can apply data quality transformations in an [Azure Data Factory](https://azure.microsoft.com/services/data-factory/) pipeline using hardcoded scripts.
+For example, you might apply data quality transformations in an [Azure Data Factory](https://azure.microsoft.com/services/data-factory/) pipeline using hardcoded scripts.

 - **Data standardization and enrichment:** [Azure Maps](https://azure.microsoft.com/services/azure-maps/) is available to provide data verification and standardization for address data, which can be used in Azure Functions and/or Azure Data Factory.
 The standardization of other data might require development of hardcoded scripts.

 - **Duplicate data management:** You can use Azure Data Factory to [deduplicate rows](/azure/data-factory/how-to-data-flow-dedupe-nulls-snippets) where sufficient identifiers are available for an exact match.
 Custom hardcoded scripts are likely required by the logic to merge matched with appropriate survivorship.

 - **Data stewardship:** [Power Apps](https://powerapps.microsoft.com/) can be used to quickly develop simple data stewardship solutions for managing data in Azure.
-The solutions contain appropriate user interfaces for review, workflow, alerts, and validations.
+These solutions contain appropriate user interfaces for review, workflow, alerts, and validations.

 ## Next steps